ATS means “Applicant Tracking System”.

 - Keyword optimization (key words mentioned over and over)

 - Formatting tricks (no header/footer/special characters/tables, etc.)

 Software utilized by Jobscan.com, LinkedIn, and others will show you in really pretty graphs and in really detailed analysis how closely you match a job description from an ATS perspective.
 The analysis is quite extensive; great marketing for those that sell the service.
 I don’t.

 You know the network you know.
 How to effectively empower your network to help you find your next job is crucial.
-You can find advice in blog I wrote at https://wp.me/paiDiw-Cd.
+You can find advice in this blog I wrote.
 Your network is probably broader than you think, especially if you have worked in large companies and are over the age of 30.

 The bigger network is the network you don’t know.
-Contacting professionals on LinkedIn with whom you don’t know but share a commonality such as a university, former employer, fraternity/sorority, 2nd connection, etc. will get you more quality conversations than you can imagine.
+Contact professionals on LinkedIn who you don’t know but with whom you share a commonality such as a university, former employer, fraternity/sorority, 2nd connection, etc. This will get you more quality conversations than you can imagine.
 For every 100 invitations I send out to those with whom I share a commonality, on average 30-40 accept my invitation.
 Of the 30-40, on average 5-7 agree to have conversations.
 Of course, what you say in the initial invitation and in the request for a conversation is crucial.
 I teach these best practices.